Skip To Main Content

 Madame Sabatier and Mr. Calos took ten of the Emma Green students to Northfield Mount Hermon School in Massachusetts to collaborate and inspire each other around sustainability.

-Green at Emma: From Grass Roots to Strategic Vision
+Green at Emma: From Grass Roots to Strategic Vision illustration with campus buildings

 At Emma Willard School, grassroots efforts toward sustainable practices and education have been growing for some time.
 When the school wrote its 2021–2026 strategic plan, Leading with Purpose, sustainability became ingrained in our vision for the future.